Matt Hancock surprises I’m a Celeb campmates with honest Liz Truss assessment

 Newsreader and Loose Women presenter Charlene White wondered why Tory Party members “went for the less experienced” Truss, who was originally selected to replace Boris Johnson over Rishi Sunak.

-Hancock then took umbrage with White’s assessment that these Tory Party members “punished the entire country by putting someone in place who was less experienced”.
+Hancock also took umbrage with White’s assessment that these Tory Party members “punished the entire country by putting someone in place who was less experienced”.

 He said: “That implies a malign motive, which isn’t fair.
 But they definitely put the disloyalty to Boris as a negative.”